mjyc/mjyc.github.io/_notes/2023-06-25-bazelifying.md

 ---

 Large language models (LLMs) are causing stir in dev community.
-This project idea investigates my burning question: _"Can I (a roboticist) leverage an LLM to significantly reduce my development time?_
+This project idea investigates my burning question _"Can I (a roboticist) leverage an LLM to significantly reduce my development time?_ e.g., for a nontrivial engineering task like Bazel migration.

 ## Goals